Edge-Sweets/CodeTest/README.md

 The code test is the backend logic that would determine how to do the above example.
 There are sample shapes in the code test to work with.
 You should:

 1. Determine how many shapes can fit.
-2. return a list of shapes complete with their starting points
+2. Return a list of shapes complete with their starting points
 3. Confirm that your method works for any variety of shape.

 Notes: